Hero Image

 Animal Adaptations With the Dallas Zoo | $60

 What do a penguin, a porcupine, and a python have in common?
 They all have amazing adaptations!
 In this engaging session led by the Dallas Zoo, educators of all grade levels will explore how animals are uniquely equipped to survive in their environments.
 Through live animal observations and interactive discussion, you'll dive into the science of adaptations and habitat diversity.
 Discover cross-grade strategies to connect the real world with your curriculum and walk away with practical tools to inspire your students' curiosity about the natural world.
-(Registration fees includes workshop, Zoo admission, and parking.)
+(Registration fees includes workshop, zoo admission, and parking.)

 Workshop Length: 2 Hours, 9:30 AM–11:30 AM, Wednesday, November 12